 An IPO staff member is assigned to each Standing IP Committee as a non-voting member.
-Staff liaisons work with board liaisons to guide committees in selecting projects and setting the agenda to align with board positions while also giving committees leeway to explore topics of interest to their members.
-Chairs and vice chairs should communicate with their staff liaison frequently on committee matters.
+Staff liaisons work with board liaisons to guide committees in selecting projects and setting the agenda to align with board priorities and existing positions while also giving committees leeway to explore topics of interest to their members.
+Chairs and vice chairs should communicate with staff liaisons frequently on committee matters.